Our Specialty

 Recent News from our Blog

-A New York appellate court ruled that a Labor Law defendant should have been granted summary judgment dismissing part of a claim against it.
-Case: Lacruise v.
-Memorial Sloan-Kettering Cancer Center,…
+A New York appellate court ruled that a worker struck by a falling steel bar should have been granted summary judgment on his Labor Law claim.
+Case: Valarezo v.
+HP Jamsta…